 American Sign Museum | Cincinnati, Ohio | Neon signs | How to make | Americana | Private Tour | What to do in Cincinnati | Queen City | Big Boy | American history | Quirky Museums | Unique Museums | Fun things to do in Cincinnati

 For starters, the museum is set up to look like a Main Street from the good ol’ days.
-Fire hydrants and lampposts along a brick road, mock storefronts, and the promise of wicked cheap hamburgers will have you yearning for the ‘50s and ‘60s where you can live out all your wildest Mad Men fantasies.
-Ya know, like the one where you wear fancy, feminine dresses and host fabulous dinner parties for the Madison Avenue elite.
-What?
-Did you think I meant the one where you tip that waitress a bunch of money so she let’s you bang her in the alley next to the dumpster?
-Eww, no, not that one.
-Nostalgia aside, I don’t think there are enough cigarettes left in the world for another season of Mad Men.
+Fire hydrants and lampposts along a brick road, mock storefronts, and the promise of wicked cheap hamburgers.
+You’ll instantly be yearning for the ‘50s and ‘60s where you can live out all your wildest Mad Men fantasies.

 American Sign Museum | Cincinnati, Ohio | Neon signs | How to make | Americana | Private Tour | What to do in Cincinnati | Queen City | Big Boy | American history | Quirky Museums | Unique Museums | Fun things to do in Cincinnati | Main Street